broadinstitute/warp/pipelines/broad/qc/CheckFingerprint.documentation.md

 ### Fingerprint Genotypes
 *    read_fingerprint_from_mercury.
 If true, the CheckFingerprint pipeline will attempt to retrieve fingerprint genotypes from the Mercury Fingerprint Store.
 If false, an input fingerprint genotypes file (VCF) is required.
 * fingerprint_genotypes_vcf [Optional].
-The fingerprint genotypes in a VCF.
+A VCF file containing fingerprint genotypes.
 Required if you are not retrieving fingerprint genotypes from Mercury.
 *    fingerprint_genotypes_vcf_index [Optional].
 The index of the fingerprint genotypes VCF.
 *    sample_lsid [Optional].
 The sample lsid used to retrieve the fingerprint genotypes from Mercury.
 This parameter is required if 'read_fingerprint_from_mercury' is true.
 *    sample_alias.
 The sample alias for the fingerprint genotypes file.
 If 'read_fingerprint_from_mercury' is true this is the value that is put into the fingerprint genotypes file generated when pulling the fingerprints from Mercury.
 If 'read_fingerprint_from_mercury' is false AND there is more than one sample in the fingerprint_genotypes_vcf, this parameter lets CheckFingerprint know which sample in the fingerprint_genotypes_vcf to use.